 Blog & NewsGet all the latest news on alternative & holistic health.

 Do you at a certain time of the month find your temper uncharacteristically flaring?
 Becoming upset at the slight thing ?
 Are you having intense mood swings and generally feeling out of control?
-There is a good chance you are not going mad but experiencing the joys of a severe form premenstrual syndrome.
-Some women are lucky enough to sail through their menstrual cycles without experiencing any fluctuations in mood or encountering any physical changes.
+There is a good chance you are not going mad but experiencing the joys of severe P.M.S

 Everyone can experience anxiety at different times in their lives.
 Normal day to day anxiety such as sitting exams, going on a first date, having to speak in public or walking down a dark lane at night can evoke feelings of nervousness, uneasiness or worry.
 This type of anxiety is considered helpful as it makes you more alert to the circumstances.
 When the anxiety becomes more persistent and begins to take over a person’s live then it can become a problem.